CW-Khristos/RMM/NAble/AVProducts/README.md

  - **Note :** Workstations / Laptops - Thresholds for AV Path, Competitor AV, and Competitor Path should be set to "Off"
  - **Note :** Servers - Thresholds for AV Path, Competitor AV, and Competitor Path should be set to "Off"
    - Setting Definition Status Thresholds to "Off" is only a temporary measure until the script fully supports retrieving these values on Servers
- - **Note :** I have included Service Template exports available in this repo (configured for Sophos; but these can easily be modified per below settings)
+ - **Note :** I have included Service Template exports available in this repo (configured for Sophos; but these can easily be modified per above settings)

 ![image](https://user-images.githubusercontent.com/10928642/147269271-11f3a13e-f09d-48ad-bab8-192c673cafdb.png)
 ***